FirstLegoLeague/clock/readme.md

 - `{cmd:'stop'}` stops the clock
 - `{cmd:'nudge',direction:'x',amount:10}` moves the clock in x or y direction by the given number of pixels
 - `{cmd:'size',amount:2}` increases the font size by the given number of pixels

-Open [clock.html](clock.html) on a system with google chrome web browser, set to full screen.